nipy/nitime/doc/users/overview.rst

 in different calendar times (different days, different times in the same day) is more common.

-The underlying representation of time in :module:`nitime` is in arrays of dtype :class:`int64`.
+The underlying representation of time in :mod:`nitime` is in arrays of dtype :class:`int64`.
 This allows the representation to be immune to rounding errors arising from representation of time with floating point numbers (see [Goldberg1991]_).
 However, it restricts the smallest time-interval that can be represented.
-In :module:`nitime`, the smallest discrete time-points are of size :attribute:`base_unit`, and this unit is *picoseconds*.
+In :mod:`nitime`, the smallest discrete time-points are of size :attr:`base_unit`, and this unit is *picoseconds*.
 Thus, all underlying representations of time are made in this unit.
 Since for most practical uses, this representation is far too small, this might have resulted, in most cases in representations of time too long to be useful.
-In order to make the time-objects more manageable, time objects in :module:`nitime` carry a :attribute:`time_unit` and a :attribute:`_conversion_factor`, which can be used as a convenience, in order to convert between the representation of time in the base unit and the appearance of time in the relevant time-unit.
+In order to make the time-objects more manageable, time objects in :mod:`nitime` carry a :attr:`time_unit` and a :attr:`_conversion_factor`, which can be used as a convenience, in order to convert between the representation of time in the base unit and the appearance of time in the relevant time-unit.

 The first set of base classes is a set of representations of time itself.
-All these classes inherit from :class:`np.array`.
+All these classes inherit from :class:`np.ndarray`.
 As mentioned above, the dtype of these classes is :class:`int64` and the underlying representation is always at the base unit.
-These representations will all serve as the underlying machinery to index into the :class:`TimeSeries` objects with arrays of time-points.
-The additional functionality common to all of these is described in detail in :ref:`time_series_access`.
-Briefly, they will all have an :func:`at` method, which allows indexing with time-objects of various kind.
+In addition to the methods inherited from :class:`np.ndarray`, these time representations have an :func:`at` method which .
 The result of this indexing will be to return the time-point in the the respective :class:`TimeSeries` which is most appropriate (see :ref:`time_series_access` for details).
-They will also all have an :func:`index_at` method, which returns the integer index of this time in the underlying array.
+They have an :func:`index_at` method, which returns the integer index of this time in the underlying array.
 Finally, they will all have a :func:`during` method, which will allow indexing into these objects with an :ref:`interval_class`.
 This will return the appropriate times corresponding to an :ref:`interval_class` and :func:`index_during`, which will return the array of integers corresponding to the indices of these time-points in the array.

 For the time being, there are two types of Time classes: :ref:`TimeArray` and :ref:`UniformTime`.